 When including inspection information related to the assessment of a vendor’s/applicant’s SCWE program, a qualified safety culture assessor will use the guidance described in the “Report Summary” section of Appendix D of this IMC.

 For violations, apparent violations, and nonconformances, the inspection report will include sufficient detail to describe the deficiency that constitutes the basis for the finding.
-The level of detail must include the applicable traditional enforcement attributes such as regulatory process and must also describe the logic used to determine the significance of the finding (i.e., describe why the finding meets thanminor criteria).
+The level of detail must include the applicable traditional enforcement attributes such as regulatory process and must also describe the logic used to determine the significance of the finding (i.e., describe why the finding meets more-than-minor criteria).
 The level of detail must allow a reader to arrive at the final conclusion.
 The inspection report will describe the requirement and how it was not met.
 This should include at least two statements.
 The first one should define the enforcement requirement, including the regulation.
 The second should describe the circumstances of the violation or nonconformance, including the date(s) of the finding and the facts necessary to demonstrate that the requirement was not met.
 Describe the actual or potential safety consequences to support the significance of the finding.
-The inspection report should describe if the item was shipped, if there is any impact to the operating or new reactor fleet.
+The inspection report should describe if the item was shipped, and if there is any impact to the operating or new reactor fleet.
 Significant or potentially significant findings may merit more discussion.
 When describing the violation or nonconformance, include corrective action taken or planned, response by the vendor, root cause, management involvement, and whether the finding was isolated or programmatic.

 Findings that may have generic implications should include details such as the supplier’s name, manufacturer’s name, model number, specifications, and other pertinent technical data.

 The inspection report must not lead a reader to conclude that the inspection was the result of an allegation or that an Office of Investigations (OI) investigation is possible.
 Observations and findings in response to an allegation must contain enough information to adequately address the allegation concerns.
+Inspection reports that contain material that may be related to an ongoing investigation must be reviewed by OI and OE prior to issuance.
+OE will coordinate appropriately with OGC.

 Findings of minor significance do not usually warrant enforcement action but must be corrected.
 This documentation should include an explanation as to why the issue is considered minor using the examples for specific criteria listed in Appendix E as guidance, as well as what corrective actions were taken by the vendor/applicant (e.g., that the vendor/applicant entered the issue into its corrective action program).
 Minor violations/nonconformances will not be listed in the back of the report with the “List of Items Opened, Closed and Discussed.”
 Any corrective action reports (CARs) initiated by the vendor/applicant to address the minor violations/nonconformances will be listed under the list of documents reviewed.